Peter Weatherson: Greenock Morton

 Weatherson moved from Dumfries to Greenock at the start of the 2003–04 season.
 Weatherson scored 14 league goals in 31 league appearances in his first season, scoring a total of 20 goals in 37 appearances in all competitions.
 Morton led by 12 points at New Year before Weatherson broke a metatarsal ruling him out injured for six weeks.
 Their form promptly collapsed compounded by allegations of a booze culture among players and toxifying unproven rumours reported in the press of Weatherson and other players betting against Morton.
 Morton finished fourth.

-Weatherson started playing in defence after manager Jim McInally used him as a utility centre-back in a 7–1 Tennent's Scottish Cup win away at Cove Rangers.
+Weatherson started playing in defence after manager Jim McInally used him as a utility centre-back in a 7–1 Scottish Cup win away at Cove Rangers.
 Weatherson played at right back for Greenock Morton in the 2006–07 season, from where he still scored goals.
 On 6 October 2007 Weatherson scored a hat-trick versus Partick Thistle as a striker.